eezejiugo/local-pipeline/README.md

   deployment-date: "",
   build-id: "",
   commit-hash: "",
-  namespace: "uapi",
+  namespace: "uapi"
-  release-name: "uapi-v1"
 }
 ```

 Note that extra parameters `namespace` and `release-name` were added under the *podAnnotations*.
 Also, when running the script, you will noticed that `image.tag` and the `podExtraLabels.version` will be overwritten and replace by your branch name + timestamp + SNAPSHOT.
 The timestamp helps with redeploying your app after a change is done.

 - namespace: is the kubectl namespace
-- release-name: is the kubectl pod release-name

-To run the script: `sh ./local-deployment.sh` for MacOS or `bash ./local-deployment.sh` for Windows
+To run the script, CD into the folder where the script is saved and run the command: `bash local-deployment.sh`

 ### NB:
-This script can only be used to push maven library to the Google Artifact Registry, and for the deployment of Egress, Connectors, UAPI and Consent Manager.
+This script can only be used to push maven library to the Google Artifact Registry, and for the deployment of Egress, Connectors, Connector-Application, Polling Service, UAPI and Consent Manager.